 IICSA is examining allegations of the sexual abuse and exploitation of children residing at or attending Cambridge House Boys' Hostel, Knowl View School, and other institutions where their placement was arranged or provided by Rochdale Borough Council.

 Cambridge House operated from 1961 to 1965 and Knowl View was open between 1969 and 1994.
-A public hearing will be taking place between 9 and 27 October 2017 in London and the inquiry intends to publish a report or other information showing what happened in Rochdale.
+A public hearing took between 9 and 27 October 2017 in London and the inquiry has published a report or other information showing what happened in Rochdale.

 The council had previously announced on 28 April 2014 its intention to conduct a formal investigation into its decision making in relation to Knowl View School.
 Considerable progress was made in terms of collating and analysing documentation and identifying potential witnesses.

 The review was later widened following a number of serious allegations made in the media and Sir Neil Garnham QC was appointed to lead it.
 Sir Neil is a leading QC in public inquiry law, having acted as counsel to the Victoria Climbie Inquiry and sits as a Justice of the High Court.